Khalique13/BandgapIP_Design_VSDOpen21_Workshop/README.md

     - voltage drops over time
 - A typical power supply is also not suitable.
     - noisy output and residual ripple
-- A voltage referene IC used buried Zener Diode.
+- A voltage reference IC used buried Zener Diode.
-    - Discrete design required additional componentsand high frequency filtering circuits due to higher thermal noise.
+    - Discrete design required additional components and high-frequency filtering circuits due to higher thermal noise.
     - low voltage Zener diode is not available
-- A Bandgap reference which can be integrated in bulk CMOS, Bi-CMOS or Bipolar technologies without the use of external cmponents.
+- A Bandgap reference that can be integrated into bulk CMOS, Bi-CMOS, or Bipolar technologies without the use of external components.

 ### Applications of BGR

-- Low dropoutreglators (LDO)
+- Low dropout reglators (LDO)
 - DC-to-DC buck converters
 - Analog-to-Digital Converter (ADC)
 - Digital-to-Analog Converter (DAC)